 What are the main reasons companies choose to locate their businesses in Kyle, Texas?

 According to the Economic Development Department of Kyle, the city has “acres of available property, an affordable cost of doing business, a favorable tax structure, and a growing infrastructure to support growth and future development.”

-The department reports that there is approximately 2.5 million square feet of retail/mixed-use space currently under development at the intersection of IH-35 and FM 1626 alone.
+The department reports that there are approximately 2.5 million square feet of retail/mixed-use space currently under development at the intersection of IH-35 and FM 1626 alone.
 There is an additional 900,000 square feet at FM 1626 and Kohlers Crossing.
-Plus, there is 800,000 square feet of retail/mixed-use space adjacent to Home Depot at Exit 215 among several other smaller planned developments.
+Plus, there are 800,000 square feet of retail/mixed-use space adjacent to Home Depot at Exit 215 among several other smaller planned developments.

 Access to Major Distribution Arteries